Jessica Duncan Cance

 UT Mail Code: D3700

 Jessica Duncan Cance, M.P.H., Ph.D., is an Assistant Professor in the Department of Kinesiology and Health Education at the University of Texas at Austin.
 Dr. Cance received her Ph.D. in Health Behavior and Health Education from the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill and her Master's in Public Health in Behavioral Sciences and Health Education from the Rollins School of Public Health at Emory University.
 She also received a predoctoral Ruth L. Kirschstein National Research Service Award (NRSA) fellowship from the National Institute on Drug Abuse (NIDA).
 Prior to her doctoral studies, Dr. Cance was a public health researcher at RTI International in North Carolina.
 Dr. Cance's interests are in adolescent health promotion.
 Specifically, she conducts research focused on how the longitudinal interaction of biological, psychological, and social factors impacts adolescent and young adult health risk behaviors such as substance use and aggression.
-She currently has funding from NIDA to examine the patterns of cigarette smoking and alcohol use throughout emerging adulthood.
+She recently completed a NIDA funded study designed to examine the patterns of cigarette smoking and alcohol use throughout emerging adulthood.
 Another line of research is understanding how pubertal development influences adolescent health and well-being.

 2010: Ph.D.
 Gillings School of Global Public Health, University of North Carolina, Chapel Hill, NC.
 Health Behavior and Health Education.